pdarche/carbon/docs/carbon.md

 ![Historical Atospheric Carbon](../images/historical_carbon_800k.png?rev=4)

-Since industrialization, however, the concentration of these gases has increased shot up, increasing 29% in the last 140 years alone, leading to an estimated 1 degree of warming since 1880[2].
+Since industrialization, however, the concentration of these gases has shot up, increasing 29% in the last 140 years alone, leading to an estimated 1 degree of warming since 1880[2].
 The [International Panel on Climate Change (IPCC)](http://www.ipcc.ch/), the U.N. sanctioned body for assessing the science related to climate change has confirmed that the release of greenhouse gases due to human activities is the primary driver of the recent temperature increase, with 95% certainty [CITATION].

 ![Historical Atospheric Carbon](../images/historical_carbon_1k.png?rev=1)